You've spent twenty years building expertise in how things actually work. You deserve a clinical approach that meets that standard.

 Yes.
 I schedule around teaching terms, grant cycles, conference season, and the general irregularity of academic life.
 If you have a submission deadline coming up and need to shift things around, we shift.
 Most academic clients prefer a consistent weekly slot outside teaching hours — early morning or evening — that we protect from semester drift.
 We'll sort out the logistics in the fit call.

-Several ways.
-EAPs typically cap sessions at 3–8, which is enough for acute stress and essentially nothing for sustained clinical work.
-EAP providers are contracted through your employer — records are held by a third-party vendor your institution selected, and the independence is more limited than it appears.
-And most EAP therapists are generalists.
-I understand the specific pressures of senior academic life — administrative accumulation, post-tenure disorientation, identity fusion with a field — without you spending sessions providing context before we can do real work.
+EAPs are designed as a generalist resource — trained to serve the broadest range of employees with the most common presenting concerns.
+Sessions typically cap at 3–8, and providers are contracted through your institution, which means records are held by a third-party vendor your employer selected and the independence is more limited than it appears.
+My practice takes a different approach: a niche focus on senior academics, no session caps, no diagnosis requirements, and enough context about academic life — administrative accumulation, post-tenure disorientation, identity fusion with a field — that you don't spend the first few sessions providing background before we can do real work.

 Burnout is a colloquial label for a range of things with different clinical shapes.
 What I hear more often from academics is something more specific: functional but running on something other than what brought them into the field.
 A flattening of the work that used to be meaningful.
 A sense of displacement from the questions they actually care about.
 The inability to find the right structure to say any of this to anyone.
 That pattern responds to clinical work, and you don't have to be impaired to benefit from it.